tpokalch/SCOP/README.md

 # SCOP

 Self-congratulatory OpenGL project.
 Displaying a .obj model with lighting.
-Also added physics simulation of a model made of strings.
+Also added physics simulation of a model made of springs.

 <p align="center">